CloudLabsAI-Azure/apim-lab/apim-lab/1-apim-creation/apim-creation-1-2-verify.md

 ![APIM Echo API Test 401](media/05.png)

-The reason for this the unauthorized access status code is that the *Echo API* requires a subscription key to be set.
+* The reason for this the unauthorized access status code is that the *Echo API* requires a subscription key to be set.
 Whereas tests originating in Azure API Management account for this automatically, external callers cannot (and, naturally, should not).

-Back in APIM, switch to the **Settings** tab and uncheck **Subscription required** and press **Save** at the bottom of the page.
+* Navigate back to APIM in the portal, switch to the **Settings (1)** tab and uncheck **Subscription required (2)** and press **Save (3)** at the bottom of the page.

-> Subscriptions are important and useful, but in this case, we just want to quickly verify the Azure API Management instance is working as intended.
+>* Subscriptions are important and useful, but in this case, we just want to quickly verify the Azure API Management instance is working as intended.

 ![APIM Echo API Disable Required Subscription](media/06.png)

-Accessing the link in your browser should now show you no error message.
+Now there should be no error when you access the link in your browser.
 In fact, in order to verify the 200, it's easiest to open your Developer Tools (F12), navigate to the **Network** tab, and look at **All** requests to see the 200.

 ![APIM Echo API Browser Success](media/07.png)

-Alternatively, you can issue a verbose (`-v`) CURL command against the **Echo API** and observe the `200` Success:
+Alternatively, open the command prompt and you can issue a verbose (`-v`) CURL command against the **Echo API** and observe the `200` Success:

 **curl -v https://apim-dev-hol-ms-<inject key="Deployment ID" enableCopy="false" />.azure-api.net/echo/resource?param1=sample**